microsoft/ApplicationInsights-node.js/CONTRIBUTING.md

 1. Fork this repo
 2. Clone your fork locally (`git clone https://github.com/<youruser>/ApplicationInsights-node.js
-3. Open a terminal and move into your local copy (`cd azure-sdk-for-js`)
+3. Open a terminal and move into your local copy (`cd ApplicationInsights-node.js`)
 4. Install all dependencies with `npm install`.
 5. Build project
     ```bash